ioccc-src/winner/bugs.md

 ## [2014/vik](2014/vik/prog.c) ([README.md](2014/vik/README.md))

-### Status: known bug - please help us fix
+## STATUS: known bug - please help us fix

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) discovered a bug that shows itself in some cases (it works in others) when working on his [2020 Enigma machine](2020/ferguson2/prog.c) entry.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) discovered a bug that shows itself in some cases (it works in others) when working on his winning [2020 Enigma machine](2020/ferguson2/prog.c) ('Most enigmatic) entry.
 See his [README.md](2020/ferguson2/README.md) for details (search for `vik` in the file).

-He provides a tip in testing the problem: it might help to use the Enigma machine to find problems as it will allow you to verify what is correct and what is not.
-Again see his README.md for details.
+He provides a tip in testing the problem: it might help to use his Enigma machine to find problems as it will allow you to verify what is correct and what is not.
+Again see his README.md for details!

 # 2015